GarrisonParrish/AlgorithmPractice/README.md

 # AlgorithmPractice
-Practice for algorithms in Java
+Practice for algorithms in Java.
 Organized by data structure type and Leetcode solution